-Curcumin, ginger, sulforaphane in broccoli, I-3-C in cabbage family have anti-inflammatory properties, strengthen the immune system, protect DNA and cells from the toxic environment.
+Curcumin, ginger, sulforaphane in broccoli, and I-3-C in the cabbage family have anti-inflammatory properties, strengthen the immune system, and protect DNA and cells from the toxic environment.

-Micronutrients are chemical elements or substances in small amounts which are required for the proper body functioning.
+Micronutrients are chemical elements or substances in small amounts required for proper body functioning.
 Magnesium is one of the most important essential nutrients.

 Magnesium Works Against Inflammation

-Magnesium acts as the anti-inflammatory nutrient.
+Magnesium acts as an anti-inflammatory nutrient.
 How does it happen?

 Let’s begin with calcium.
-You know that calcium is essential for bones, muscle contraction, blood clotting, and heart.
+Calcium is essential for bones, muscle contraction, blood clotting, and the heart.
 Unfortunately, significant amounts of calcium and deficiency of magnesium lead to diseases.

 According to Dr. Carolyn Dean, M.D., N.D.